Lim Ji Nyonya Laksa At Bercham, Ipoh

 They do serve iced coffee and soya bean milk here and they are decent but just a little bit sweet.

 A bowl of Nyonya laksa (without the extra goodies) will cost RM8 to RM9.
 Drinks around RM2.20.
+For two pax, we spent about RM25 for noodles and drinks per person.

 Conclusion